marcomoura/abrasf-desif/README.md

 It contains the following models:

 * Service Item   - List of services from Complementary law 116/2003
 * Tax Codes      - List of tax codes from DES-IF
 * Cities         - List of Cities from IBGE
+* City Tax Codes - Tax codes from City (without seed)

 ## Getting started